Updated November 5, 2020

 - Handling a bloated goat: You must learn exactly what to do if a goat is suffering from bloat or grain poisoning, including rapid evaluation and response.
 If a goat is exhibiting signs of extreme distress, you may only have a few minutes to administer lifesaving treatment.
 A veterinarian is not likely to be able to come to you in time, so caregivers must receive training on what to do long before any emergencies.

 - Administering oral and injectable medications and gastric intubation for goats: You must be shown how to safely administer oral medications to a goat without causing them undue stress or accidentally choking them, and must also be shown how to administer injectable medications.
 While oral medications are often preferred and administration is less stressful to both the goat and the human, there are instances when an injection is necessary, so you must learn how to administer properly.
-Gastric intubation (such as to intervene in cases of bloat or grain poisoning) absolutely must be taught by an expert.
+Gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) (such as to intervene in cases of bloat or grain poisoning) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 - Administering subcutaneous fluids: A goat who does not feel well may become dehydrated which can be quite dangerous.
 You must be shown how to safely administer subcutaneous fluids to a goat so that you are able to maintain proper hydration in a goat who will not drink on their own.

 - Rapid intervention for urinary calculi: Male goats have a high likelihood of developing stones.
 If a goat cannot urinate, they will die.
 You must be trained to know the signs of this condition and have a veterinary source for immediate treatment.